alfredsaveron/vsIUE/weeks/1/definition.md

 8. **Test Cases**: Define a set of test cases to validate the correctness of your algorithm.
 Testing ensures that your program works as expected and meets the defined requirements.

 9. **Refine and Optimize**: Review your algorithm, pseudocode, and overall plan.
 Seek opportunities to make your code more efficient and organized.
 Eliminate redundancies and improve the algorithm's performance.

-10. **Start Coding**: With a well-defined algorithm in place, you are now ready to begin coding your program.
-Follow your algorithm closely as you write the actual code.